 Don’t let this deter you.
 In fact, one of my absolute favourite quotes is, “A rocket fails its way to the moon.”
 It’s never exactly pointed towards the moon, it will move forward and then it will gradually correct itself until it lands on the moon.

 View your plan for your business, in fact, view your plans for your life through this lens.
+You can consult outside your business using a coach if need be.
 As long as you keep steering the rocket in the right direction, and correcting when you’re off course, you are on the right track.